Aylur/gnim/docs/gobject.md

 ## Register decorator

 Every `GObject.Object` subclass has to be registered.
-You can pass the same options to this decorator as you would to `GObject.registerClass`
+You can pass the same options to this decorator as you would to `GObject.registerClass`.

 ```ts
 @register({ GTypeName: "MyObj" })
 class MyObj extends GObject.Object {}
 ```

+> [!TIP]
+>
-> [!TIP] This decorator registers properties and signals defined with
+> This decorator registers properties and signals defined with decorators, so
-> decorators, so make sure to use this and **not** `GObject.registerClass` if
-> you define any.
+> make sure to use this and **not** `GObject.registerClass` if you define any.